technicalguru/docker-mailserver-roundcube/README.md

 # docker-mailserver-roundcube
-This is a Docker image for a Roundcube WebUI.
+This is a Docker image for Roundcube WebUI.
 The project is part of the [docker-mailserver](https://github.com/technicalguru/docker-mailserver) project but can run separately without the other components.
 However, a database server is always required to store data.